theobald-software/kb.theobald-software.github.io/content/_xtract-for-alteryx/ODP-based.delta-extraction-of-sales-data.md

 weight: 180
 ---

-This article shows how to use the Xtract ODP component of Xtract for Alteryx to load sales documents and customer master data from an SAP ERP system.<br>
+The following article shows how to use the Xtract ODP component of Xtract for Alteryx to load sales documents and customer master data from an SAP ERP system.<br>

 ### About this Workflow